Erkan-Yilmaz/GRC/steemit.md

 In such a case I also ask you to upvote the steemit post, so it gets "unhidden" again over time.
 Thank you!

+P.S. you can also like, ... here on github by using "Add a reaction" where you have different emoticons.

 <br>

 Further links: